Windows App SDK deployment guide for self-contained apps

 - This enables safe, conditional, optional use of the APIs without compromising the simplicity of your self-contained deployment.

 - Only if the OS services are installed outside of your app deployment will your app light up the appropriate functionality.
 But in fact there are some cases where the APIs will work even without the Singleton package being present; so calling IsSupported to check is often a good idea.

 - Deploy the required MSIX packages as part of your app installation.

 - This allows you to depend on the API in all scenarios.
 But requiring MSIX package deployment of dependencies as part of your app deployment can compromise the simplicity of self-contained deployment.

 - Consider alternative APIs that provide similar functionality without additional deployment requirements.

 Opting out of (or into) automatic UndockedRegFreeWinRT support

-WindowsAppSdkUndockedRegFreeWinRTInitialize defaults to true if WindowsAppSDKSelfContained is true and WindowsPackageType is None and (as of version 1.2 Stable of the Windows App SDK) OutputType project property is set to Exe or WinExe (that is, the project produces an executable).
+WindowsAppSdkUndockedRegFreeWinRTInitialize defaults to true if WindowsAppSDKSelfContained is true and WindowsPackageType is None and (as of version 1.2 of the Windows App SDK) OutputType project property is set to Exe or WinExe (that is, the project produces an executable).
 That last condition is to prevent adding automatic UndockedRegFreeWinRT support into class library DLLs and other non-executables by default.
 If you do need automatic UndockedRegFreeWinRT support in a non-executable (for example, a test DLL loaded by a host process executable that doesn't initialize UndockedRegFreeWinRT), then you can explicitly enable it in your project with